mmmarinho/ROS2_Tutorial/docs/source/publishers_and_subscribers.rst

 |                    |  (See more on  `docs for QoSProfile <https://docs.ros.org/en/humble/Concepts/About-Quality-of-Service-Settings.html>`_.)                                 |
 +--------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------+

 Then, each message is handled much like any other class in Python.
-We instanteate and initialize the message as follows
+We instantiate and initialize the message as follows

 .. literalinclude:: ../../ros2_tutorial_workspace/src/python_package_that_uses_the_messages/python_package_that_uses_the_messages/amazing_quote_publisher_node.py
    :language: python